 N.J.
 Sets Up Regulations for Fantasy Sports Competitions in Casinos

 On March 19, 2013, the New Jersey Office of the Attorney General, Division of Gaming Enforcement (DGE), announced that it has adopted temporary regulations authorizing the state’s casinos to offer fantasy sports tournaments to their patrons.
 The regulations permit casinos, on their own or in partnership with fantasy sports providers, to offer fantasy sports tournaments or contests.

 The temporary regulations will remain in effect for a period of 270 days.
 During that time, the DGE will propose the regulations for final adoption.
 The text of the regulations could change from their current form to the form that is eventually adopted.
 The regulations will become effective on April 22, 2013.
 The minimum age for participation in fantasy sports tournaments at casinos is 21.
-Full text of the temporary regulations is available here.

 A fantasy sports tournament is a simulated game in which a player manages an imaginary sports team and competes for a monetary prize against teams managed by other players.
 Since fantasy sports involve considerable skill in the selection of teams and players, they are widely considered not to constitute gambling.
 Fantasy sports can involve season-long or single-day tournaments.

 The New Jersey temporary regulations clearly define that all prizes and awards must be made known to all participants prior to the start of the tournament.
 The winning outcome of a fantasy sports tournament shall reflect the relative skill of the participants and the outcome cannot be determined solely on the performance of any individual athlete or on the score, point spread, or performance of any single real world team or combination of teams.